CGAT-Group/DICAST/docs/source/get-started/run.rst

 .. note::

-  This guide assumes that you have followed all four pages of the :doc:`setup<setup>` carefully.
+  This guide page assumes that you have followed all four pages of the :doc:`setup<setup>` carefully and that you have :doc:`configred DICAST<setup>`.

 .. toctree::
    :maxdepth: 2